Discover the Best 11 Antigua Beaches that will steal your heart

 Restaurants nearby

-There is actually one restaurant right before the beach, with a small selection, but great local food.
+There is one restaurant right before getting to the beach, Beach Bum Bar & Cafe, with a small selection, and small portions, according to some reviews, but great local food.

-Here is one of the few Antigua beaches where you can find decent snorkeling while swimming from the beach on the right side especially.
-It’s the beach of Pineapple hotel but it’s actually public and you can lay down wherever you want, except using the hotel facilities.
+Here is one of the few Antigua beaches where you can find decent snorkeling while swimming from the beach on the right side.
+It’s the beach of Pineapple Hotel but it’s public and you can lay down wherever you want, except using the hotel facilities.

 Long bay beach is one of the best places in Antigua that has coral reefs at a swimming distance from the beach.
 If you stay on the right side of the bay you will be able to find some nice colorful fish.